 Launched as part of The Way Forward, the EIHR Unit is supporting the Service’s ambitious modernization efforts through a wide array of progressive initiatives.
 Guided by a team of subject matter experts from across legal, academic, and equity and inclusion backgrounds, the EIHR Unit is furthering efforts to create a healthy, safe, and inclusive work environment within the Toronto Police Service, while building trust-based relationships with the communities it serves.

-While the EIHR Unit will advance a wide range of equity and inclusion initiatives across the Service, its notable priority areas include: the Gender Diverse and Trans Inclusion Initiative; the Workplace Well-Being, Harassment and Discrimination Review; and the Race-Based Data Strategy.
+While the EIHR Unit will advance a wide range of equity and inclusion initiatives across the Service, its notable priority areas include: the Gender Diverse and Trans Inclusion Initiative; the Workplace Well-Being, Harassment and Discrimination Review; and the Race and Identity-Based Data Strategy.

 In consultation with a broad and diverse range of community stakeholders, the EIHR Unit will ultimately craft a long-term Equity Strategy for the Toronto Police Service.
 This strategy will augment the significant efforts already underway to make the Service more inclusive, while providing a community-driven framework for future initiatives.

 Learn more about the EIHR’s initiatives below, including:

 - Gender Diverse and Trans Inclusion

 - Inclusive and Respectful Workplace

 The Gender Diverse and Trans Inclusion (GDTI) initiative is a key part of the Service’s efforts to foster an inclusive, accountable and transparent culture.